YongHsiangHsieh/-IoT-Motion-Activated-Smart-Light/README.md

    - Monitor the current light state
    - View the last recognized user
    - Switch between automatic and manual modes
-   - Control the light manually when in manual mode

 ## **Customization**